Daaanieell/UI-Research-WS-2/README.md

 ```

 #### Loading weapons
-- To load weapons you first need to create a `List<>` of the Weapon Scriptable Object.
+- To load weapons you first need to create a `List<>` of the Weapon Scriptable Object (given to you).
 You can store this list inside the main script.
   Example:
   ```C#
   List<Weapon> = new List<Weapon>();